TheSustainabilityConsortium/CommodityMap-Help/Creating an Analysis of your Commodities.md

 After you have successfully [created your account](https://portal.commoditymap.org/signup) and signed into the [CommodityMap platform](https://portal.commoditymap.org/my-analyses), you will presented with two options:

 1. **Explore a free demo:** here you can view the results of an example analysis.
-2. **Start a new Analysis:** begin the process of creating an analysis
+2. **Start a new Analysis:** begin the process of creating an analysis.

 > NOTE: